steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="Are_my_STEEM_and_Steem_Dollar_tokens_insured_in_the_event_of_a_hack_or_if_someone_takes_over_my_account">Are my STEEM and Steem Dollar tokens insured in the event of a hack or if someone takes over my account?</span>

 No, liquid tokens can not be taken back if stolen or sent to the wrong account.
-If your tokens are in STEEM Power, it is impossible for a hacker to take out more than 1/13 per week.
+If your tokens are in Steem Power, it is impossible for a hacker to take out more than 1/13 per week.
 If your tokens are in savings, there is a three-day wait period for them to become transferable.

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="What_should_I_do_if_I_discover_that_someone_hacked_my_account">What should I do if I discover that someone hacked my account?</span>